 ...general POA or conservatorship, or both.
 After selling her home and moving her to a nursing home, my sister-in-law will not give my mother-in-law copies of statements or other documentation regarding her finances, and we suspect my sister-in-law is taking or has taken large sums of money for her...
 Read more »

 Unfortunately, the abuse of the elderly is becoming more and more common.
 One option will be to file a lawsuit against the attorney in fact to set aside and recover any "self dealing" transactions ( hopefully, all of the funds have not yet been spent).
-A Judge may very well have to decide if your...Read more »
+A Judge may very well have to...Read more »

 If your mother is still mentally competent, she should file court papers to be named conservator of your father- she as the spouse has the right to serve as his conservator even though he has signed a POA.
 Getting the courts involved may be the only way to get your sister to act openly....Read more »